hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Consolidate the 'value' attribute and the 'document_value' instance function--too confusing and creating problems
 - [ ] Create class functions for 'document_found', 'document_downloaded', 'no_document_found' and 'no_document_downloaded' using the functions from the 'file_management' script
 - [ ] Set the 'image_available' attribute automatically True, to be turned to 'false' if otherwise noted
+- [ ] Add an 'is_duplicate' attribute to the Document class, set using 'download_management' (or otherwise the 'previously_downloaded' function) and called in the printout statements

 ### Program Class To Do